abapinho/abaKTravis/README.md

 - easily customized: a project can decide to have its constants maintainable directly in PRD while another may required them to be maintained in DEV and then transported;
 - multiple scopes: some constants can be used system-wide while others can belong to a single program and no one else will mess with them;
 - system-wide management: constant sources are registered in a central table so that it is easy to keep track of the existing data sources
-- extendable: if needed, new data sources can be created (ex.: to read legacy data in a specific data format)
+- extensible: if needed, new data sources can be created (ex.: to read legacy data in a specific data format)

 ## How
 Providing a well-defined API, abaK separates the way it is used from the way the constants are stored. abaK is based on the concept of data sources.
 It currently has 3 working data sources: custom table, custom table with Shared Objects and XML.
 A couple more are planned (to read the XML from an URL for example).
 It also allows for new data sources to be created for specific needs.